JuliaPOMDP/POMDPs.jl/docs/src/POMDPTools/policies.md

 ```

 ## Value Dict Policy
-`ValueDictPolicy` holds a dict of values, key is state-action tuple, and chooses the action with the highest value at the given state.
-It allows you to write solvers without enumerating state and action spaces, but you need add `Base.isequal()` and `Base.hash()` for state and action type.
+`ValueDictPolicy` holds a dictionary of values, where the key is state-action tuple, and chooses the action with the highest value at the given state.
+It allows one to write solvers without enumerating state and action spaces, but actions and states must support `Base.isequal()` and `Base.hash()`.

 ```@docs
 ValueDictPolicy